hvianna/audioMotion-analyzer/README.md

 If one or both of these are `undefined`, the analyzer will try to adjust to the container's width and/or height.
 If the container's width and/or height are 0 (inline elements), a reference size of **640 x 270 pixels** will be used to replace the missing dimension(s).
-This should be considered the minimum dimensions for proper visualization of all available modes with the [LED effect](#ledbars-boolean) on.
+This should be considered the minimum dimensions for proper visualization of all available modes and effects.

 You can set both values at once using the [`setCanvasSize()`](#setcanvassize-width-height-) method.